The Getty

 Example

 Start and End Dates are years in the proleptic Gregorian calendar, which is the calendar produced by extending the Gregorian calendar to dates preceding its official introduction.
 Dates BCE are expressed as negative numbers.
-If the name is currently used in literature to refer to the artist, the End Date for names is 9999.
+If the name is currently used in literature to refer to the person, the End Date for names is 9999.

 • Language for Names (required-default)